-Over the last month we have been privileged to have 11 current students, graduates and supervisors share their experience of being a Woman in LoLo.
-Here are some reflections which emerge from what they shared.
+Some of our graduates and supervisors shared their experiences of being a Woman in LoLo.
+Here are some reflections which emerged:

 1. The field of energy and buildings is still male dominated